Create a user Start Page

 To customize the web address (URL) for the Start Page, you'll need to update your domain's CNAME records.

-- Click More actions > Manage site > General.
+- Click the gear icon and select Manage site > General.

 - Under Landing Page, click Change, select the start page you created, and then click OK.